2021 Epik data breach: Reactions

 Extremism researcher and computer scientist Megan Squire said of the hack, "It's massive.
 It may be the biggest domain-style leak I've seen and, as an extremism researcher, it's certainly the most interesting."
 Internet anthropologist Gabriella Coleman predicted the hack would force far-right groups to find security providers outside of the United States, and said that the hack had "confirmed a lot of the details of the far-right ecosystem".
 Cybersecurity analyst and online extremism researcher Emily Crose said that the breach would likely intensify existing paranoia among far-right groups, who already felt like they were being surveilled after the Capitol attack.

 An engineer performing an initial impact assessment for an Epik client told The Daily Dot that "[Epik] are fully compromised end-to-end ...
 Maybe the worst I've ever seen in my 20-year career".
 Following the hack, The Washington Post reported that "Epik's security protocols have been the target of ridicule among researchers, who've marveled at the site's apparent failure to take basic security precautions".
 Epik had been storing passwords using unsalted MD5, making them easy to crack.
 Other sensitive data, including credit card information, was being stored in plaintext.

 David Vladeck, a Georgetown law professor and the former head of the Federal Trade Commission's (FTC) consumer protection bureau, said, "Given Epik's boasts about security, and the scope of its web hosting, I would think it would be an FTC target, especially if the company was warned but failed to take protective action".

+The Seattle branch of the Federal Bureau of Investigation (FBI) told CNN that they could neither confirm nor deny the existence of an investigation into the Epik data breach.